-The sub-grantee will be required to reaffirm upon acceptance of the grant award that the statements it signed in support of its application are still true and correct, or, if not, what has changed.
-One of the sub-grantee's promises, as an applicant, is to advise DDOE of material changes since the filing of the application.
+The grantee will be required to reaffirm upon acceptance of the grant award that the statements it signed in support of its application are still true and correct, or, if not, what has changed.
+One of the grantee's promises, as an Applicant, is to advise DDOE of material changes since the filing of the application.

-(c) SAM registration with federal government
+(c) System for Award Management (SAM) registration with federal government